0xSG/3DObjectCreator/README.md

 ```
   z - To undo

-  Mouse Click -To draw the pattern
+  Mouse Click - To draw the pattern
 ```
 ### 3D Viewer Panel
 ```